pantheon-systems/documentation/source/content/wordpress-launch-check.md

 - category settings
 - autoloaded data

-If your website is running slow and you receive the following message in the database stats: `consider autoloading only necessary options`, review [WordPress wp_options Table Autoloading Cache](/wordpress-wp-options-table-autoload-cache).
+If your website is running slow and you receive the following message in the database stats: `consider autoloading only necessary options`, review [WordPress wp_options Table Autoload Cache](/wordpress-wp-options-table-autoload-cache).

 #### What issues will I experience if I don't use InnoDB?